Love (John Lennon song): Song

 The song first came out on Lennon's 1970 album John Lennon/Plastic Ono Band.
 Lennon considered releasing it as a single, but was dropped in favour of "Mother".
 However, "Love" received considerable airplay at the time from stations who hesitated at playing "Mother".
 "Love" later appeared on the compilation The John Lennon Collection (1982), and was released as a promotional tie-in single for the collection.
 The single version is a remix of the original track, which most notably differs in having the piano intro and outro (played by Phil Spector) mixed at the same volume as the rest of the song; on the original album version, these parts begin much quieter and increase in volume.
 The B-side was "Gimme Some Truth", but labelled as "Give Me Some Truth".

 Ultimate Classic Rock critic Stephen Lewis rated it as Lennon's 5th greatest solo love song, saying that "The close-miced vocals and delicate piano/acoustic guitar instrumentation increase the intimacy of the song."
+Far Out critic Tim Coffman rated it as Lennon's greatest deep cut, calling it "one of the best examples of Lennon’s melodic sensibilities, moving through different keys effortlessly while still keeping the key melody gliding throughout the track."

 An alternate take of the song appears on the John Lennon Anthology box set (1998) as well as the Acoustic album (2004).

 The picture on the sleeve for 1982 release of "Love" was taken by famed photographer Annie Leibovitz on 8 December 1980—the day of Lennon's murder.

 Like the 1982 British issue, the original version of the song was released as a single again in October 1998 for the Japanese market only with the Japanese edition of another compilation Lennon Legend: The Very Best of John Lennon.
 This song gained great success on Japan's Oricon chart and won the song of the year 1999 in Japanese gold disc prize.

 The song was also used as Lennon's entry on the iTunes exclusive 4-track Beatles EP 4: John Paul George Ringo, released in 2014.